 You don’t want to mess up this step.
 Having a comfortable running backpack will give you that additional motivation to get up every morning and run commute.
 You’ll want to make sure that the running backpack won’t chafe or rub the wrong way.

-Fortunately, there are so many options available to you made specifically with runners in mind.
-You might want to look for one that has hip and chest straps with whatever capacity that you need for your work gear.
+Fortunately, there are so many options available made specifically for runners.
+You might want to look for one that has hip and chest straps, with whatever capacity you need for your work gear.

 If you don’t need much capacity and can store items at your office, you might be able to get away with a running belt or an armband if all you need is a phone, keys, and cards.

-This might be especially ideal if you run commute every other day to work because then you can leave work clothes at your office every other day.
+This might be especially ideal if you run commute every other day to work – you can leave work clothes at your office to lighten your load.

-In any case, make sure that your backpack or other storage unit has plenty of storage for work clothes, your laptop, hydration, and extras like lunch or work files.
+In any case, make sure that your backpack has plenty of storage.
+Clothes, laptop, hydration, and extras like lunch or work files all take up space (and weight).

 3. Find a Safe Route

 Make sure that you complete this step on a weekend or during other times off.
-You don’t want to try your route for the first time run commuting.
+You don’t want to try your route for the first time when you have to be at a meeting by 9:00.
 Try to find a route that will avoid traffic and is well-lit.

 You also might want to look up the nearest bathrooms and train/bus stops on your route in case something goes wrong, and you need them.
 It’s always good to be prepared!

-Then try your route on a weekend or after work.
-If your work is farther away—let’s say 10 miles—and you’re not yet prepared to run that distance, gradually work yourself up to that distance.
+Then, try your route on a weekend or after work.
+If your work is farther away—let’s say 10 miles—and you’re not yet prepared to run that distance, gradually work yourself up to it.

 You can always do a partial commute if you live far away.
-Simply drive or take the train somewhere closer to your job and run the rest.
+Simply drive or take the train somewhere closer to your job.
+Then run the rest.
 Even driving or using public transportation less will save money and the environment, so a partial run commute is still worth it.

 4. Get Cleaned Up

 This is probably the most challenging part of run commuting.
-Nobody wants to sweat and smell like a pig at the office.
-Make sure that you factor in getting cleaned up into how much time you need to account for.
+Nobody wants to sweat and smell like a gym at the office.
+Make sure that you factor getting cleaned up into how much time you need to commute.

-Find a place at work to clean up or shower.
-Ideally, your work has shower facilities, but if it doesn’t, see if there is a gym nearby where you can shower.
+First, find a place at work to clean up.
+Or if you are really lucky, shower.
+But even if your workplace doesn’t have a place to bathe, see if there is a gym nearby where you can shower.

 Make sure that you keep toiletries and wipes at your desk (and maybe even deodorant) so that you don’t ever find yourself in the awkward position of having no way to clean up.

-You’ll also probably want to keep a spare set of running and work clothes at the job so that you always have a spare if needed like if you forget to bring work clothes in your running backpack or it rained during your morning run and you’ll need new running clothes for the afternoon.
+You’ll also probably want to keep a spare set of running and work clothes at the job.
+That way, you always have a spare if needed.
+Maybe you forget to bring work clothes in your running backpack.
+Maybe it rains during your morning run and you’ll need new running clothes for the afternoon.
+A little planning for these problems goes a long way.

 Finally, if cleanliness is really important to you and you’re skeptical about using wipes to clean yourself (if your office doesn’t have a shower), just run home from work.
 Once you get home, you’ll be able to get a nice shower.